eoscostarica/guias.eoscostarica.io/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-nombre: Bug reportado
+name: Bug report
-descripcion: Crea un reporte que nos ayude a mejorar
+about: Create a report to help us improve
-titulo: ""
+title: ''
-etiquetas: ""
+labels: ''
-asignados: ""
+assignees: ''

 ---

-**Describe el bug**
+**Describe the bug**
-Una descripcion clara y concisa de lo que es el bug.
+A clear and concise description of what the bug is.

-**Reproducir pasos**
+**To Reproduce**
-Pasos para reproducir el comportamiento:
+Steps to reproduce the behavior:

-1. Ir a '...'
+1. Go to '...'
-2. Haz click en '....'
+2. Click on '....'
-3. Scrollea hasta '....'
+3. Scroll down to '....'
-4. Ve el error
+4. See error

-**Comportamiento esperado**
+**Expected behavior**
-Una descripcion clara y concisa de lo que esperabas que ocurriera.
+A clear and concise description of what you expected to happen.

 **Screenshots**
-Si procede, añade screenshots para ayudar a explicar tu problema.
+If applicable, add screenshots to help explain your problem.

-**Desktop (por favor complete la siguiente informacion):**
+**Desktop (please complete the following information):**

-- OS: [por ejemplo iOS]
+ - OS: [e.g. iOS]
-- Navegador [por ejemplo, safari]
+ - Browser [e.g. chrome, safari]
-- Version [por ejemplo 22]
+ - Version [e.g. 22]

-**Smartphone (por favor complete la siguiente informacion):**
+**Smartphone (please complete the following information):**

-- Dispositivo: [por ejemplo iPhone6]
+ - Device: [e.g. iPhone6]
-- OS: [por ejemplo iOS8.1]
+ - OS: [e.g. iOS8.1]
-- Navegador [por ejemplo stock browser, safari]
+ - Browser [e.g. stock browser, safari]
-- Version [por ejemplo 22]
+ - Version [e.g. 22]

-**Contexto adicional**
+**Additional context**
-Añade aqui cualquier otro contexto sobre el problema.
+Add any other context about the problem here.